brianrp2000/NumberGuessGame/README.md

         System.out.printf("You have to enter %s\n", str);
     }
 ```
-   - First create an instance of a StringBuilder
+   - First, create an instance of a StringBuilder
    - Print the I am sorry message
    - Check the length of the array
       - If the length is greater than 2, we loop the array checking for the last element in the array to append the string literal "or " before the element.
 If it isn't the last element we just append the element and then the string literal ", "